 My Mac’s fan will scream loudly after I work for some hours when I left some tabs opened along with AdBlock Plus installed on my Chrome.

 After looking for alternatives, I stumbled into “uBlock origin”.

 So far, it works great just any other ad-block plugins, but also keeps my Mac’s fan shut up ( or at least, runs quietly ), even I had worked for more than four hours.

 Even better, it is open source so anyone can read the codes and make sure it did not do a nasty thing on your browser.

 Just give it a try.

-P.S I am not affiliated with "uBlock origin".
+P.S I don't have affiliation with "uBlock origin".
 In fact, it's an open source with some great contributors - I am not one of them.
-Just ordinary users who loves it.
+Just ordinary users who love it.